confluentinc/confluent-kafka-python/README.md

     examples/integration_test.py <kafka-broker> [<test-topic>] [<schema-registry>]

 Be sure to update Zookeeper, Broker and Schema Registry connection string with appropriate values.
-You can also run the integration tests outside of `tox` by running this command from the source root.
+You can also run the integration tests outside of `tox` by running this command from the top level directory.